devkev/fix-chrome-underlining/README.md

 >
 > It requires permission for all websites to inject the CSS.
 The extension will never be sold or modified beyond this release.

-I also plan to never update this repository beyond the initial 1.0 tag.
+The only modification beyond the 1.0 version on the store is adding the ability to apply the extension to `file://` URLs.
+I also plan to never update this repository beyond this 1.1 tag.

 A good article on why Chrome's default choice for underlining is wrong: [6 Reasons Why The Chrome Link Underline Change is Not So Hot](https://betatesting.com/blog/2018/04/27/chrome-link-underline-change/)